dptww1/sbg_inv_be/docs/database.md

 ## Useful Queries

-### Add a new figure pose to the relevent scenarios
+### Add a new figure pose to the relevant scenarios

 As of this writing, the services provide no way to link a new figure being added to the scenarios in which it should appear other than editing each